-- Every unit in grade 7 includes a Scaffolded Instruction Guide, which guides teachers to interpret and respond to specific standards in grade 7.
-The guide also provides details for interpretation and response to overall percentile ranges from a diagnostic assessment.
-For example, Rational Numbers, Home, Scaffolded Instruction Guide shows a table of percentile range categories corresponding to previous grade level remediation, grade level with supports, grade level, and extending grade level. - Each grade 7 unit provides a Teacher Guide that shows evidence of teacher planning for response to student performance.
-For example, Rational Numbers, Scope Overview, Teacher Guide provide an assessment planner that includes questions teachers ask to ensure mastery of the concept after intervention.
+- Every unit in grade 8 includes a Scaffolded Instruction Guide, which guides teachers in interpreting and responding to specific standards.
+The guide also provides details for interpreting and responding to overall percentile ranges from a diagnostic assessment.
+For example, the Real Numbers, Home, Scaffolded Instruction Guide shows a table of percentile range categories corresponding to previous grade level remediation, grade level with supports, grade level, and extending grade level. - Each grade 8 unit provides a Teacher Guide that shows evidence of teacher planning in response to student performance.
+For example, Real Numbers, Scope Overview, Teacher Guide provide an assessment planner with questions teachers ask after intervention to ensure mastery.
 The instructions are "Use this template to decide how to assess your students for concept mastery.
-Depending on the assessment format, teachers can identify prompts and intended responses to measure student mastery of the expectation." - In the "Evaluate" section of each grade 7 unit, a heat map is provided to guide teachers in responding to student performance after assessments.
+Depending on the format of the assessment, teachers can identify prompts and intended responses that would measure student mastery of the expectation." - In the Evaluate section of each grade 8 unit, a heat map is provided to guide teachers in responding to student performance after assessments.
 Based on the focused standard, the heat maps offer feedback on each student's specific areas of strength and weakness through color coding, which visually indicates issues of miscalculation, lack of explanation, and misconception.